 Bubbler Program assistant

 Carlee Latimer is the Madison Public Library Bubbler Program Assistant who gets to collaborate with all sorts of wonderful people, connecting them to the library and to one another.
 Carlee has worked in a variety of nonprofit, school, and community settings throughout Madison.
-Her passions and projects form an intersection between youth and community development and learning through arts and creativity.
+Her passions and projects form an intersection between community development and learning through arts and creativity.